 Check out any of these places to catch a glimpse of the season’s best blooms before they’re gone!

-Though the Golden State has run a little dry in recent years, this past year has brought a change with much more rain.
+Though the Golden State has gone through periods of drought and heavy rain in recent years, but this past year has brought a significant amount of rain.
 This means the state’s Antelope Valley (2 hours outside of LA) will bloom spectacularly with bright orange poppies this season.
 The rolling hills will be awash with these gorgeous flowers through April.